alexkorban/aoteastudios.com/pages/business-analysis-illustrated.md

 ### Save 20%: Buy BA Illustrated + BA Template Kit

 [Business Analysis Template Kit](/products/business-analysis/business-analysis-template-kit/ "Document templates") is a comprehensive set of 12 templates which will help you produce better BA documentation.
 It comes complete with a requirements management plan and a 16-page guide.
-Buying Kickstart and the Template Kit separately would cost you $98 but you can get them as a bundle for just $79 and **save 20%**!
+Buying BA Illustrated and the Template Kit separately would cost you $98 but you can get them as a bundle for just $79 and **save 20%**!

 <a href = "https://getdpd.com/v2/cart/add/5365/25206/24731" class = "grey-button" style = "width: 50%; margin-left: auto; margin-right: auto"><span class = "main-text">Buy the bundle now ➡</span></a>